 - Photo or Video Contests – Photo contests are easy to enter and provide plenty of user-generated content.
 It’s also a perfect marketing tool for when users mention you or use your hashtag.
 Video contests are a bit more difficult for users to enter.
 Those that actually take the time to make videos can provide high caliber content for your brand now and for the future.

 - Infographics – People love colorful visuals so infographics are perfectly shareable content that when passed around can bring you more visitors.
-There are plenty of websites that provide templates to get you started.
+There are plenty of websites that provide templates to help.

 - Top 10 List – Everyone loves a good list.
 Its a quick way for people to obtain information if they don’t want to read the nitty-gritty details.
 Providing information that’s directly to the point and gives the reader what they need will increase the likelihood of shares and comments.